-The following table presents fees billed to the Company relating to the audit of the Financial Statements at December 31, 2021, as provided by Assure CPA, LLC.
-We expect that Assure CPA, LLC will serve as our auditors for fiscal year 2021.
+The following table presents fees billed to the Company relating to the audit of the Financial Statements at December 31, 2022, as provided by Assure CPA, LLC.
+We expect that Assure CPA, LLC will serve as our auditors for fiscal year 2022.
 Assure CPA LLC has served as an independent auditor for the Corporation since the fiscal year ended December 31, 2005.
 This firm is experienced in the field of auditing and mining accounting and is professionally qualified to act in the capacity of auditors.

-Year Ended December 31, 2021 December 31, 2020
+Year Ended December 31, 2022 December 31, 2021

-Audit fees (1) \$45,500 \$40,850
+Audit fees (1) \$45,500 \$45,500

-Audit-related fees (2) 100 475
+Audit-related fees (2) 1,413 100

-Tax fees (3) - -

-All other fees (4) 613 -
+All other fees (3) 600 613

-Total Fees \$46,213 \$41,325
+Total Fees \$47,513 \$46,213

-- (1) Audit fees consist of fees billed for professional services provided in connection with the audit of the Company's financial statements, and assistance with reviews of documents filed with the SEC. - (2) Audit-related fees consist of assurance and related services that include, but are not limited to, internal control reviews, attest services not required by statute or regulation and consultation concerning financial accounting and reporting standards. - (3) Tax fees consist of the aggregate fees billed for professional services for tax compliance, tax advice, and tax planning.
-These services include preparation of federal income tax returns. - (4) All other fees consist of fees billed for products and services other than the services reported above.
+- (1) Audit fees consist of fees billed for professional services provided in connection with the audit of the Company's financial statements, and assistance with reviews of documents filed with the SEC. - (2) Audit-related fees consist of assurance and related services that include, but are not limited to, internal control reviews, attest services not required by statute or regulation and consultation concerning financial accounting and reporting standards. - (3) All other fees consist of fees billed for products and services other than the services reported above.

 The Company's Board of Directors reviewed the audit services rendered by Assure CPA, LLC and concluded that such services were compatible with maintaining the auditors' independence.
 All audit, non-audit, tax services, and other services performed by the independent accountants are pre-approved by the Board of Directors to assure that such services do not impair the auditors' independence from the Company.
 The Company does not use Assure CPA LLC for financial information system design and implementation.
-We do not engage Assure CPA LLC to provide compliance outsourcing services.
+Woutsourcing services.
+Ve do not engage Assure CPA LLC to provide compliance